 Manhattan Beach has some of the largest waves in the area, drawing die-hard surfers from all over California and beyond.
-On the northern end of the beach is an area called El Porto which is popular for beginner and intermediate surfers.
+On the northern end of the beach is El Porto, which is popular for beginner and intermediate surfers.
 El Porto also has a popular surf school called Camp Surf.

 Manhattan Beach Bike Trail

-Manhattan Beach is one of three major South Bay beach towns, along with neighboring Hermosa Beach and Redondo Beach.
+Manhattan Beach is one of three major South Bay beach towns and neighboring Hermosa Beach and Redondo Beach.
 The Strand–a 20-mile paved path along the beach–connects them all.
-Along with this concrete boardwalk, you’ll find a parade of people, pedaling, sprinting, strolling, and rolling passed a star-studded lineup of beachfront dream homes.
+Along with this concrete boardwalk, you’ll find a parade of people pedaling, sprinting, strolling, and rolling past a star-studded lineup of beachfront dream homes.

 Sand Dune Park

-Located in Manhattan Beach the dune is the last remaining coastal sand dunes in an area that was once covered with them.
-Celebrities, sports figures, and common flocked to the dune for the ultimate workout.
-More about Sand Dune Park.
+Located in Manhattan Beach, the dune is the last remaining coastal dune in an area.
+Celebrities, sports figures, and common flocked to the dune for the ultimate workout—more about Sand Dune Park.

 Downtown Manhattan Beach

-Manhattan Beach not only offers a vibrant beach scene, but also a charming downtown shopping and dining district, filled with boutiques, art galleries, and restaurants.
+Manhattan Beach offers a vibrant beach scene and a charming downtown shopping and dining district, filled with boutiques, art galleries, and restaurants.
 While some of the town’s swankier establishments may require you to get dressed up, the accepted dress code here is board shorts and flip-flops.

-For those that just like to watch, Rock’N Fish is a great place to grab some lunch that is close to the pier and the sand.
+For those that like to watch, Rock’N Fish is a great place to grab some lunch that is close to the pier and the sand.
 Rock’N Fish has indoor and outdoor seating on a nice terrace.
-Along with plenty of fresh seafood, they also offer burgers, salads, and tacos.
-120 Manhattan Beach Blvd. website.
+They also offer burgers, salads, and tacos—120 Manhattan Beach Blvd. website along with plenty of fresh seafood.

 International Surf Festival

-During the summer from at the end of July, the International Surf Festival rolls into to Manhattan Beach, complete with volleyball tournaments, lifeguard games, soccer, beach runs, and of course, a surfing contest. website.
+During the summer from the end of July, the International Surf Festival rolls into Manhattan Beach, complete with volleyball tournaments, lifeguard games, soccer, beach runs, and of course, a surfing contest.
+Website.